0x70b1a5/lugso/070_verb-moods.md

 _Offer this victim to Cthulhu!_

+IMP is the "command mood" used when giving orders.

 #### IND indicative*

 While often unnecessary to mark indicative mood, there are cases where it is important to distinguish _which_ verb is indicative, and which verb isn't.